Don’t Throw Out Those Old Paper Stock Certificates!

 Step 5.
 Who buys old stock certificates?

 It turns out collectors do.
-It’s true that companies who used to issue paper stock certificates have turned to electronic certificates.
+It’s true that companies who used to issue stock certificates have turned to electronic certificates.

 However, those paper certificates are still a piece of history.
 And people will pay good money for that history.

-And this might be considered a useful last resort for people who realize their certificates are for companies that are now worthless.
+And this might be considered a useful last resort for people who realize their new certificates are for companies that are now worthless.

 Are your certificates worth this much?
 Maybe.
 Maybe not.
 But something is better than nothing.
-And at least there’s something cool about finding a nice home for that piece of paper sitting in the attic (or garage, basement, drawer, etc.).
+And at least there’s something cool about finding a nice home for that physical piece of paper sitting in the attic (or garage, basement, drawer, etc.).

 Conclusion